-Can't quite figure out how to trim a NURBS surface when working in Maya 2011?
-Don't fret: This clip will show you how it's done.
+Need a little big of help figuring out how to use the Maya 2011 NURBS tool when working in Maya 2011?
+This clip will show you how it's done.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the Maya 2011 workflow, you're sure to be well served by this video tutorial.
 For specifics, watch this free video guide.

 This tutorial shows the best way to model a human hand with perfect edge flow.
 Made in Maya but should work great in any package.
 This is an advanced tutorial so you should be familiar with the software and interface.